-- Create a long Master Resume with everything you’ve done and include extra-curricular accomplishments.
-Then MODIFY the resume for each job you apply.
-Its ok if this version is longer than 2 pages.
+- Create a long Master Resume with everything you’ve done and include extracurricular accomplishments.
+Then MODIFY the resume for each job you apply for.
+It’s okay if this version is longer than 2 pages.

 - When modifying your resume for a specific job use the KEY TERMS that are listed in the job announcement.
 Use these same key terms in the cover letter.
 Since many online applications search for key terms to evaluate applicants, this will help your resume to get identified (Applicant Tracking Software).

 - A resume should POP, meaning it should tell an interesting story, and not just a list of facts.
 Use lots of verbs and quantify success whenever possible.